Israeli forces battle Hamas around Gaza City, as military says 800,000 have fled south

 In a news conference late Monday, Netanyahu rejected calls for a cease-fire to facilitate the release of captives or end the war, which he has said will be long and difficult.
 “Calls for a cease-fire are calls for Israel to surrender to Hamas,” he told a news conference.
 “That will not happen.”

+The U.N. agency for Palestinian refugees, known as UNRWA, says nearly 672,000 Palestinians are sheltering in its schools and other facilities, which have reached four times their capacity.
+Thousands of people broke into its aid warehouses over the weekend to take food, in what it said was a sign of growing civil unrest.

+UNRWA head Philippe Lazzarini accused Israel of “collective punishment” of the Palestinians, and of forcing their displacement from northern Gaza to the south, where they are still not safe.

-More than 8,500 Palestinians have been killed in the war, mostly women and minors, the Gaza Health Ministry said Monday.
+The death toll among Palestinians passed 8,300, mostly women and children, the Gaza Health Ministry said Monday.
 The figure is without precedent in decades of Israeli-Palestinian violence.
+More than 1.4 million people in Gaza have fled their homes.

 Over 1,400 people have died on the Israeli side, mainly civilians killed during Hamas’ initial attack, also an unprecedented figure.
 Palestinian militants have continued firing rockets into Israel.